The USGS Water Science School

 If you're not still in school, then you probably forgot you ever even heard it.
-The definition of density, also known as "specific gravity", makes a lot more sense with a little bit of explanation.
+The definition of density, makes a lot more sense with a little bit of explanation.
 As long as an object is made up of molecules, and thus has size, it has a density.
 Density is just the weight for a chosen amount (volume) of the material.

 Water's density varies with temperature